tunnox-net/tunnox-core/docs/QuickStart_EN.md

 A: No, Tunnox Core uses memory storage by default, zero dependencies required.

 **Q: How to choose transport protocol?**
-A: TCP is most stable, recommended for daily use; KCP has low latency, suitable for real-time applications; QUIC has better performance, suitable for mobile networks; WebSocket can traverse firewalls; HTTP Long Polling is suitable for strict firewall environments.
+A: TCP is most stable, recommended for daily use; KCP has low latency, suitable for real-time applications; QUIC has better performance, suitable for mobile networks; WebSocket can traverse firewalls.

 **Q: How long is the connection code valid?**
 A: Default 24 hours, automatically expires after use.